Skip to main content

 Vape Brain sculpture - school tour

-The Public Health team at Hertfordshire County Council has been working with Herts Regional College and local young people to co-produce a campaign to help young people understand the risks of nicotine vapes.
+Hertfordshire County Council’s Public Health team has been working in partnership with Herts Regional College and local young people to co‑produce an innovative campaign that helps young people understand the risks associated with nicotine vapes.

 Central to the campaign is a powerful sculpture of a brain, created by 3D Design students from the college.
-The ‘vape brain’ represents the mental health impact that nicotine dependency can have on young people and incorporates quotes from young people who describe their experiences in their own words.
+The sculpture represents the impact nicotine dependence can have on young people’s mental health and developing brains.
+It also incorporates real quotes from young people, allowing their lived experiences to be shared in their own words.

 Vape Brain sculpture